Social-Innovation-Lab/Innovation-exhibition-quiz/replit.md

 **Key Features:**
 - **PWA Enabled:** Includes a service worker for caching static assets and offline support, along with a `manifest.json` for home screen installation.
-- **Weighted Random Question Selection:** Each quiz dynamically generates 10 questions with a distribution of 2 Easy (1 mark each), 4 Medium (1.5 marks each), and 4 Hard (2 marks each) questions, shuffled to mix difficulty.
-Total weighted marks: 16.0
+- **Weighted Random Question Selection:** Each quiz dynamically generates 10 questions with a distribution of 2 Easy (0.5 marks each), 4 Medium (0.75 marks each), and 4 Hard (1.5 marks each) questions, shuffled to mix difficulty.
+Total weighted marks: 10.0
-- **Winner Detection:** Participants scoring 70% or higher (11.2 weighted marks) are marked as winners.
+- **Winner Detection:** Participants scoring 70% or higher (7.0 weighted marks) are marked as winners.
 - **Two-path Sign-in:** Participants can sign in with a PIN or register with their name and phone number.
 - **Admin Dashboard:** Provides real-time statistics, a list of winners, gift tracking, and CSV export functionality, secured by an admin PIN.
 - **Security:** Admin routes are protected by PIN authentication, and session management uses a `SESSION_SECRET`.